I thought this might be a good time to lay down some rules on lap etiquette that I'd like obeyed.

 - The business portion can include napping or bathing, and yes you do make a nice bath tub (all those soft angles that I can use to prop myself up on make bathing quite enjoyable).

 - When you're "In the mood for a cat" don't assume I'm "In the mood" to be said cat.
 All your pleading will not make your lap more appealing.
-In fact I'm a cat - if I came when I was called - I'd be a dog.
+I'm a cat - if I came when I was called - I'd be a dog.
 So if I was on the fence about the snuggle, your begging has ruined it.